 - 1. The building principal or designee is authorized to suspend a student for 10 school days or less for gross misconduct or for neglect or refusal to conform to school district policies or rules.
-The principal or designee shall consult with the Superintendent prior to issuing any suspension. - A. Pursuant to Ed 317.04(a)(1), a suspension of 10 school days or less shall be considered a "short-term suspension" and may be issued for gross misconduct or for neglect or refusal to conform to the reasonable rules of the school under RSA 193:13,I. - 2.
+The principal or designee shall consult with the Superintendent prior to issuing any suspension. - A. Pursuant to Ed 317.04(a)(1), a suspension of 10 school days or less shall be considered a "short-term suspension" and may be issued for gross misconduct or for neglect or refusal to conform to the reasonable rules of the school under RSA 193:13.I. - B. As required by RSA 193:13(a), educational assignments shall be made available to the suspended pupil during the period of suspension. - 2.
 The Superintendent is authorized to continue the suspension of a pupil for a period in excess of 10 school days.
 Prior to this extended suspension, the Superintendent will provide an informal hearing on the matter.
-The informal hearing need not rise to the level and protocol of an official hearing before the school board. - A. Pursuant to Ed 317.04(a)(2), a suspension in excess of 10 school days shall be considered a "long-term suspension" and may be issued for an act of theft, destruction, or violence as defined in RSA 193-D, or for possession of a pellet paint ball gun or BB gun or rifle under RSA 193:13,II. - 3.
+The informal hearing need not rise to the level and protocol of an official hearing before the school board. - A. Pursuant to Ed 317.04(a)(2), a suspension in excess of 10 school days shall be considered a "long-term suspension." - 3.
+A long-term suspension may be issued for an act of theft, destruction, or violence as defined in RSA Chapter 193-D, for possession of a pellet paint ball gun or BB gun or rifle as provided by RSA 193:13, II, or for any violation of any rule established using the authority granted by RSA 189:15, provided the rule includes notice that a student may receive a long-term suspension and/or may be expelled for violation of the rule and the rule has been recorded in the official records of the School Board.
 Any suspension in excess of 10 school days, as described in Paragraph 2 of this Section, is appealable to the school board, provided the Superintendent receives the appeal in writing within 10 days after the issuance of the Superintendent's decision described in Paragraph 2.
 Any suspension in excess of 10 school days shall remain in effect while this appeal is pending. - 4.
 Due process standards for short-term suspensions (10 days or less) will adhere to the requirements of Ed 317.04(d)(1). - 5.
-Due process standards for long-term suspensions (more than 10 days) will adhere to the requirements of Ed 317.04(d)(2).
+Due process standards for long-term suspensions (more than 10 days) will adhere to the requirements of Ed 317.04(d)(2)